vip306/IDS-Module1-alt3-New/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1,3 key:8f0ed4ae4f

-2. Take a first look at your data set (continued)
+2. Take another look at your dataset

 Now look at the last few rows of the murders data set.